-The Communication Studies Internship Program allows undergraduate students to earn upper-division COMM credit (COMM 190 and/or COMM 198) and graduate students to earn M.A. level credit (COMM 291) by doing an internship or an internship project in an approved organization.
+The Communication Studies Internship Program (CSIP) allows undergraduate students to earn upper-division COMM credit (COMM 190 and/or COMM 198) and graduate students to earn M.A. level credit (COMM 291) by doing an internship or an internship project in an approved organization.

 For undergraduate COMM majors, the Internship Program may be used to satisfy 1-2 units of the COMM Senior Applied Activity requirement.